WorkloadUABCVC/Workload-detection-based-on-EEG-data/README.md

 ```

 * Put the donwloaded dataset in /data.
-* At the end,  the generated data will be in /input_features
+* At the end,  the generated input data for your model will be located in /input_features

 ## Running the code